Larry Brooks (American football)

-Lawrence Lee Brooks Sr. (born June 10, 1950) is a former American football defensive tackle.
-Brooks was drafted in the 14th round of the 1972 NFL Draft by the Los Angeles Rams after playing college football at Virginia State University.
+Lawrence Lee Brooks Sr. (born June 10, 1950) is an American former professional football player who was a defensive tackle for the Los Angeles Rams of the National Football League (NFL).
+Brooks played college football for the Virginia State Trojans and was selected in the 14th round of the 1972 NFL draft by the Rams.
 He was inducted into the Virginia Sports Hall of Fame in 2000.

-High school
+Early life and college

 Virginia Sport Hall of Fame 2000 inductee, Larry Brooks, a native of Prince George and a Prince George High School standout, made a name for himself at every level of athletics.
 In high school, he was selected as an All-Central District choice as a defensive end.

-College career

 Brooks furthered his education and attended Virginia State University, where he was named to the Associated Press Little All-American team as a defensive tackle in 1971.
 He also was named Virginia Small College Lineman of the Year and received All-conference honors.